 You will want to have a properly set FTP to help set up your training zones.
 You may already have one set from a long year of racing.
 You can use your peak 1 hour norm power or 95% of your peak 20 minute average power.
 Look to race files for possible peaks.
 Or you could conduct your own field test.

 This is a 6 week training plan.
 You will be doing race specific intervals.
 Make sure you have a recovery drink and food ready at the completion of each workout.
 Also be sure to staying hydrated and fueled during your workouts.
 Not only will it help you that day, but it also keeps you from falling in a deficit, especially as the workload increases.

 Work, family, and other commitments can make completing every workout a challenge.
 Even if you can only ride for one hour, perform the intervals and try to balance your time so that you can consistently ride each training day.
 It’s better to ride for one hour each training day rather than three hours one day a week.
 Set a personal goal for your own Iceman because improving as a cyclist is all about setting goals and working toward them.

 Copyright 2019 , FasCat Coaching

 Jake is an Associate Coach with FasCat Coaching.
 He is a full time professional USA cycling and TrainingPeaks certified coach and finished 7th overall in the 2009 IceMan.
-To talk with Jake about racing the IceMan, and building power on the bike, please call 720.406.7444, or fill out a New Athlete Questionnaire to set up a Coaching Consultation.
+To talk with Jake about racing the IceMan, and building power on the bike fill out our New Athlete Questionnaire to set up a Coaching Consultation.